Coffee: Historical transmission

-The earliest recorded reference to the coffee bean and its qualities appears in a treatise by Al-Razi, which describes the bean, referred to as "bunchum", as "hot and dry and very good for the stomach".
+The earliest possible references to the coffee bean and its qualities appear in al-Razi's 10th-century al-Hawi (Note: A text extant mainly in Latin quotations whose Arabic original is largely lost, the section on coffee of which was quoted by Philippe Sylvestre Dufour in 1684) and in Avicenna's 11th-century The Canon of Medicine (Note: The section of which possibly talks about coffee is also only extant in Latin translation.) both which describe a plant component called bunchum as hot and dry (Note: Ibn Sina adds that some instead consider it cold)—with al-Razi reporting beneficial effects for the stomach and Ibn Sina also adding claims for the skin and body odor.
 According to later accounts, bunchum was made from a root rather than from coffee beans.
 There is no confirmed evidence, either historical or archaeological, of coffee as a drink being consumed before the 15th century.
-The beverage appears to be a relatively recent development.
+The drink appears to be a relatively recent development.
 By the late 15th century, coffee drinking was well established among Sufi communities in Yemen.

-One of the most important of the early writers on coffee was Abd al-Qadir al-Jaziri, who in 1587 compiled a work tracing the history and legal controversies of coffee entitled Umdat al Safwa fi hill al-qahwa in which he claims that the coffee bean originated in the "land of Sa'ad ad-Din, and the country of Abyssinia, and of the Jabart, and other places of the land of ‘Ajam, but the time of its first use is unknown, nor do we know the reason."
+An early writer on coffee was Abd al-Qadir al-Jaziri of Ottoman Iraq, who in 1587 compiled a work tracing the history and legal controversies of coffee in his ʿUmdat al-ṣafwa fī ḥill al-qahwa (عمدة الصفوة في حل القهوة), in which he claims that the coffee bean originated in the "land of Sa'ad ad-Din, and the country of Abyssinia, and of the Jabart, and other places of the land of ‘Ajam, but the time of its first use is unknown, nor do we know the reason."
 Al-Jazīrī asserts that coffee was introduced to Cairo at the start of the 16th century by Sufi devotees.

-The 16th century Islamic scholar Ibn Hajar al-Haytami writes about the plant’s development from a tree in the Zeila region.
-In 1542, a Portuguese crew met with a ship from Zeila transporting clarified butter and coffee to Al-Shihr in Yemen.
+Coffee appears to have been likely collected from wild, with some indications that its use expanded from the 14th century among certain Islamized groups in southeastern Ethiopia, though direct evidence for early consumption remains scarce.
 The use of coffee is believed to have spread across the Red Sea to the Rasulid sultanate of Yemen, who maintained cultural and commercial ties with the Adal Sultanate.
 Its consumption first appears in Yemen, particularly in regions such as Aden, Mocha and Zabid during the 15th century.
-Because of coffee's association with Muslims, the Christian Ethiopian Empire avoided it until the end of the 19th century.
+The 16th-century scholar Ibn Hajar al-Haytami writes about the plant's development from a tree in the Zeila region.
+In 1542, a Portuguese crew met with a ship from Zeila transporting clarified butter and coffee to Al-Shihr in Yemen.